vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Git Packages.md

 ### Updating packages
 To update a git package with new changes, remove the lock from the `packages-lock.json` file.
 You can find this file in your Packages folder at the root of your project.
 The lock is the block of json that relates to your package.
-If you do not have a `packages-lock.json` file, then the `manifest.json` file should contain the lock near the bottom of the json.
+If you don't have a `packages-lock.json` file, then the `manifest.json` file should contain the lock near the bottom of the json.